Hansen-Group/NGSPipeline/USAGE.md

 ### Genotyping results

 By defaults, resulting genotypes will be placed in `${filename}.output` where `${filename}` corresponds to the configuration filename without the `.yaml` extension.
-E.g. for the configuration file included in this repository, output will be placed in `configuration.output`:
+E.g. for the configuration file included in this repository, output will be placed in `genotyping.output`:

-* The final genotypes (VCF) for all samples can be found in `configuration.output/genotypes/`.
+* The final genotypes (VCF) for all samples can be found in `genotyping.output/genotypes/`.
-* Per sample alignment files (BAMs) can be found `configuration.output/alignments/`.
+* Per sample alignment files (BAMs) can be found `genotyping.output/alignments/`.
-* Per sample haplotypes (g.VCFs) can be found in `configuration.output/haplotypes/`.
+* Per sample haplotypes (g.VCFs) can be found in `genotyping.output/haplotypes/`.
-* Statistics and reports for all stages of the pipeline are located in `configuration.output/statistics/`.
+* Statistics and reports for all stages of the pipeline are located in `genotyping.output/statistics/`.
-* Temporary files can be found in `configuration.output/cache/`.
+* Temporary files can be found in `genotyping.output/cache/`.
 This folder can safely be deleted once the pipeline has been run to completion.

 ## The annotation pipeline